How to hack your home and save on energy bills this summer

 “On any measure, the survey results in this December 2022 report are truly concerning,” Energy Consumers Australia’s chief executive Lynne Gallagher said.

-Ms Gallager told The New Daily that consumer confidence has taken a hit in the past year and warns that more financial pain is on the way.
+Ms Gallagher told The New Daily that consumer confidence had taken a hit in the past year, and warned that more financial pain was on the way.

 But there are things you can do to take some of the sting out of sky-high power prices.